 BUS 123 Business Communications (3-0) 3 hrs.

-A comprehensive introduction to theory and practice of basic business communication skills.
-Emphasis is placed on the process of communication and on typical forms of business communication, such as business reports, business letters, speeches, and résumés.
+This class is designed for a student entering any part of the business world, where good communications skills are essential.
+It is a comprehensive introduction to theory and practice of basic business communication skills.
+Emphasis is placed on the process of communication and on typical forms of business communication, such as business reports, different types of business messages, including electronic messages, and employment communication.
 Prerequisite: ENG 101.
-B View Course Syllabus
+View Course Syllabus

 BUS 124 Organizational Behavior (3-0) 3 hrs.